beling/book-pl/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 ### Exposing Paths with the `pub` Keyword

-Let’s return to the error in listing 7-4 that told us the `hosting` module is private.
-We want the `eat_at_restaurant` function in the parent module to have access to the `add_to_waitlist` function in the child module, so we mark the `hosting` module with the `pub` keyword, as shown in listing 7-5.
+Let’s return to the error in Listing 7-4 that told us the `hosting` module is private.
+We want the `eat_at_restaurant` function in the parent module to have access to the `add_to_waitlist` function in the child module, so we mark the `hosting` module with the `pub` keyword, as shown in Listing 7-5.

-<span class="filename">Plik: src/lib.rs</span>
+<span class="filename">Filename: src/lib.rs</span>

 ```rust,ignore,does_not_compile
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-05/src/lib.rs}}